-The colouring part is a super relaxing pleasurable pastime and as it requires no thinking it can be slotted in anytime –
+The colouring part is super relaxing and a pleasurable pastime that requires no thinking so can be slotted in anytime –

 Whether you have a few moments to fill waiting for someone, or something to happen; or you’re having a drink in a cafe and/or socializing with friends – Colouring can be done while chatting – It does not require your full attention (unlike scrolling through posts on your phone 😉 )